 Biodiesel is simple to use, biodegradable, non-toxic and essentially free of sulfur and aromatics.
 It can be used in existing diesel engines with no noticeable loss in performance and is proven to reduce unhealthy emissions associated with petroleum.

 Our biodiesel fueling station officially opened in November 2003.
-Yokayo Biofuels of Ukiah installed the unit and provides the biodiesel.
+Simple Fuels Biodiesel of Ukiah currently provides the biodiesel.
 Biodiesel fuel can be purchased at the Real Goods Store.
 Hours of operation are 10:00am to 6:00pm, 7 days a week.
 The station is closed on Thanksgiving, Christmas, and New Year's Day.

 Current prices are updated here: Prices.
 Or call 707-472-2407.